Menu

 The country has its fair share of wildlife celebrities, such as the Sri Lankan leopard, elephant, and sloth bear, all of which can be readily observed in the wild.
 But visitors also enjoy bird watching, wreck diving, and hiking through Sri Lanka’s storied landscapes.

-Here's our guide to the best places for safari and wildlife spotting in Sri Lanka.
+Here's our guide to the best places for wildlife and safari in Sri Lanka.

 Sri Lanka Lion Fish